A comparison of coarse spaces for Helmholtz problems in the high frequency regime: Comparative numerical studies

 Overall, while the DtN approach can reduce the number of iterations required for convergence compared to the coarse grid method in some cases, particularly low frequencies, the coarse grid approach exhibits greater robustness and requires relatively low iterations counts, suggesting it is the favourable approach in this scenario of using 5 points per wavelength.

 We now consider the case of discretisation with 10 points per wavelength and similarly compare the different approaches.
 In \Cref{Table:Marmousi-P2-nppwl10-non-spectral} we show results for the one-level methods along with the coarse grid method.
-We notice that the iteration counts in this situation are slightly higher than when using 5 points per wavelength but otherwise the picture remains similar with coarse grid approach giving a reasonably robust method albeit with some slow growth in iteration counts as the frequency is increased.
+We notice that the iteration counts in this situation are slightly higher than when using 5 points per wavelength but otherwise the picture remains similar with the coarse grid approach giving a reasonably robust method, albeit with some slow growth in iteration counts as the frequency is increased.

 Turning to the spectral coarse space approaches, we see in \Cref{Table:Marmousi-P2-nppwl10-spectral-nu} that H-GenEO now becomes competitive.
 For larger frequencies and equivalent numbers of eigenvectors taken per subdomain, the H-GenEO method generally requires fewer iterations and this is particularly true for the large frequencies with many subdomains.
 We note that the minimal overlap case is preferable for H-GenEO while for DtN there is no longer a clear-cut preference between the coarse overlap and minimal overlap cases.
-Provided sufficiently many eigenvectors are taken per subdomain, we see that H-GenEO now outperforms the coarse grid approach in terms of iterations counts and is particularly strong for the large frequency and many subdomain situation.
+Provided sufficiently many eigenvectors are taken per subdomain, we see that H-GenEO now outperforms the coarse grid approach in terms of iterations counts and is particularly strong for the large frequency and many subdomains situation.

-Overall, in the scenario of 10 points per wavelength, we have different finding from the 5 point per wavelength scenario.
+Overall, in the scenario of 10 points per wavelength, we have different findings from the 5 point per wavelength scenario.
 Now, while the coarse grid approach is still relatively robust, the H-GenEO method can be seen as strong alternative which is able to markedly reduce the number of iterations required in the case of large frequencies and many subdomains.
+One possible explanation is that spectral information is not relevant or sufficiently well approximated in the case of a low number of points per wavelength.